 Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are members of the Common Application Group.
 Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic departments.

 Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
-This category includes students who commute from home and students who have moved to the area to attend college.

-Contact hour: A unit of measure that represents an hour of scheduled instruction given to students.
-Also referred to as clock hour.
+This category includes students who commute from home and students who have moved to the area to Contact hour: A unit of measure that represents an hour of scheduled instruction given to students.
+Also referred

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
-For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin on a certain date.
+For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin